venkatKrishnan86/Carnatic-Violin-FTA-ResNet/README.md

  This is the repository for Carnatic Violin pitch tracking using the FTA-ResNet architecture

 Follow these steps to use this model for your research purposes -
-1. Clone this repository
+1. Clone this repository using `git clone` command
 2. Change the current directory to this one
-3. Preferably create a virutal environment
+3. Create a virtual environment and activate it ([Guide](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/))
-4. Run `pip install -r requirements.txt`
+5. Run `pip install -r requirements.txt`

 ## Inference
  To use the model for inference purposes, run the `inference.py` from your terminal as follows